 Start your Fence Layout with a Corner

 Once you’ve worked out the safe placement of your fence, it’s time to start marking out.

 The first thing to do is drive a metal or wooden peg in the ground at the location of your first corner; this will be the starting point for your fence.

 Squaring a Fence Layout Using Basic Math

 To make sure you have a 90-degree angle at corners and your fence layout is square, you’ll need to do a little math.
-Using the Pythagorean theorem, based on a 3,4,5 triangle, it’s possible to work out a perfect right angle.
+Using the Pythagorean theorem, which is also known as a 3-4-5 triangle, it’s possible to work out a perfect right angle.